 - 1 Slide the smaller line set joint sleeve onto the refrigerant piping.
 The sleeve should be at least two feet from the joint to avoid damage during brazing. - 2 For brazed connections: - a.
-If needed, cut the liquid line on a vertical or horizontal section. - b.
-Position the refrigerant piping and make the brazed connection following the brazing guidelines. - c.
+Position the refrigerant piping and make the brazed connection following the brazing guidelines. - b.
 Do not remove the water-saturated rags until the piping has cooled completely. - 3 For braze-free connections: - a.
 Position the refrigerant piping and follow the assembly instructions provided with the braze-free connector.